Why Skills Matter as Much As a Degree in Journalism

-Not all those who aspire to become journalists get the right training at the right time.
+Why Skills Matter as Much As a Degree in Journalism: Not all those who aspire to become journalists get the right training at the right time.
 While some do not have enough financial backup, there are many students who are simply discouraged to pursue this as a career option.
 In fact, journalism wasn’t such a popular career option a decade ago, and it was not something that people took seriously back then.
 Even today, there are many families that forcefully make their children opt out of this field.
 But contrary to that, the demand for Journalism courses and jobs in the journalism field is on a high.
 And if not hardcore journalism, there are many students who plan to explore a much wider field of mass communication that includes different specializations that can help them make a mark in the entertainment and media industry.
 Aspirants in India can appear for different mass communication and journalism entrance exams to make a career in this field.

 On the other hand, obtaining a formal degree in journalism or mass communication has not stopped professionals and experts in the field from making it big.
 There are plenty of examples in the media industry where we’ve witnessed the growth of names like Prannoy Roy and Rajdeep Sardesai who’ve done some marvellous work in the field of journalism despite having no related qualification.

-So, How do You Think They Made it Big in Journalism?
+So, How Do You Think They Made it Big in Journalism?

 When it comes to making a career in Journalism, the greatest key to success is your passion for this field.
-Your capacity to think out of the box, creativity and your love for the profession will make you do everything needed for the job.
+Your capacity to think out of the box, your creativity, and your love for the profession will make you do everything needed for the job.
 Another important aspect is to have the right skill set, which you can develop while pursuing a course in Mass Communication.

 The Must-Have Qualities To Become a Successful Journalist